Cost to Install a Concrete Slab – 2023 Price Guide

 Think about what the concrete slab will be used for and the weather conditions in your area.
 Both of these factors will determine the strength of concrete you need.

-Moreover, if you live in an area that has freeze and thaw cycles in winter, you need to order specialized concrete with air trapped in it.
+Moreover, if you live in an area that has freeze-and-thaw cycles in winter, you need to order specialized concrete with air trapped in it.
 The standard thing to ask for in this case is 5 percent air entrapment.

 The air trapped in the concrete prevents the concrete from expanding and contracting due to severe temperature fluctuations.
 The heat and cold are trapped by the air, protecting the concrete from damage.